mailreactor/bmad-mailreactor/docs/sprint-artifacts/2-2-mozilla-thunderbird-autoconfig-fallback.md

 1. **MVP Authentication Rule (Hardcoded):**
    - Username = email address (always, no exceptions in MVP)
-   - Password: Same for IMAP and SMTP (unified authentication for Big 4)
+   - Password: Same for IMAP and SMTP (unified authentication)
+   - Passwords stored encrypted in `mailreactor.yaml` (Fernet + PBKDF2)
+   - Master password required for decryption at startup
    - No username template system, no username flags
    - Simple: When creating IMAPConfig/SMTPConfig, use email as username